2024 United States Senate elections: Missouri

 One-term Republican Josh Hawley was elected in 2018 with 51.4% of the vote.
 Hawley ran for a second term.

-Marine veteran Lucas Kunce, who ran unsuccessfully for the Class III seat in 2022, won the Democratic nomination on August 6, 2024.
+Marine veteran Lucas Kunce, who ran unsuccessfully for the Class III seat in 2022, won the Democratic nomination.

-Hawley defeated Kunce to win reelection.
+Hawley defeated Kunce to win reelection by a 14 point margin, a significant improvement from his 6 point margin in 2018.